 - Bacteria are single-celled organisms that can multiply extremely quickly in environments that are wet, dark and warm.
-Some bacteria such as Listeria even thrive in cool environments, making them even more difficult to control once present.
-Other examples of bacteria include E.coli, Salmonella and Campylobacter. - Unlike viruses and parasites, bacteria can thrive and multiply outside of a host body (animal or human). - Bacteria can reproduce quickly and exponentially on surfaces or in water. - Most bacteria reproduce by a process called binary fission, in which the bacteria's single cell divides into two identical cells
+Some bacteria such as listeria thrive in cool environments, making them even more difficult to control once present.
+Other examples of bacteria include E.coli, salmonella and campylobacter. - Unlike viruses and parasites, bacteria can thrive and multiply outside of a host body (animal or human). - Bacteria can reproduce quickly and exponentially on surfaces or in water. - Most bacteria reproduce by a process called binary fission, in which the bacteria's single cell divides into two identical cells. - Bacteria need six things, often abbreviated as FATTOM, to thrive and reproduce: - Food - Appropriate acidity - o Temperature (generally, bacteria grow best from 40 to 140 degrees Fahrenheit) - o Time (bacteria double in population every 20 minutes) - Oxygen level - Moisture